 #3.
-Laminate: affordable, but more than just “fake wood”
+Laminate—affordable, but so much more than “fake wood”

 Back in the day, people used to think of laminate as just another type of fake wood flooring.
 And ok, fine, it isn’t real wood.
 But laminate still has a ton to offer.
 It’s one of the most durable flooring options around, and these days, advances in printing have made high-quality laminate almost indistinguishable from any of the different types of flooring it’s made to imitate.

 You may think you already know everything you need to know about the pros and cons of vinyl, but today’s vinyl flooring is tougher and more versatile than ever.
-3D printing and ER (embossed-in-register) techniques have made vinyl look and feel incredibly high-end, but without the price tag or the hassle of maintaining new hardwood floors.
+3D printing and ER (embossed-in-register) techniques have made vinyl look and feel incredibly high-end, but without the price tag.

-Plus, it’s one of the best do-it-yourself flooring options around since most LVT/vinyl plank floors come as click-together flooring.
-As far as hardwood floor alternatives are concerned, vinyl flooring may just be the most popular in 2020.
-We honestly can’t say enough good things about it!
+Plus, it’s some of the easiest flooring to install since most LVT/vinyl plank floors come as click-together flooring.
+As far as hardwood floor alternatives are concerned, vinyl flooring may just be the most popular of 2020.
+Are there are some disadvantages of vinyl plank flooring?
+Sure, but they’re few and far between.
+We just can’t say enough good things about it!

 #5.
-Tile: not just for bathrooms and kitchens anymore
+Wood-Look Tile: not just for bathrooms and kitchens anymore

 Depending on the area where you live, you might think that tile is only for certain rooms in your house.
 But here’s the thing: tile is having a renaissance right now—to the point where the Washington Post wrote a story about just how “in” it is.
 That’s some serious cred!

 And speaking of perks: tile can help reduce cooling costs and stands up to water and traffic.
-Plus, there are endless types of tile to choose from (you can even find snap-together tile flooring), so it’s easy to find the right tile to suit your taste and budget.
+Plus, there are endless types of floor tiles to choose from (you can even find snap-together tile flooring), so it’s easy to find the right tile to suit your taste and budget.

 Concrete floors aren’t just for garages and basements!
 If you haven’t checked out concrete floors lately, you are missing out.
 Concrete flooring that looks like wood is making a big splash inside people’s homes, too.

-Concrete floors can be stained and polished, stamped, and textured—it’s all up to you.
+You can stain, polish, stamp, and texture concrete floors—it’s all up to you.
 How about a nice rich mahogany color, glossed to a high shine?
 How about a spot-on oak imitation with a bit of non-slip texture?
 When concrete is your hardwood floor alternative, the only limit is your own imagination.

 Now: ready to spread your wings and find the floor of your dreams?
 We thought so.
 Use this flooring stores near me tool to find a flooring retailer in your area.
 They’re the pros you’ll need to get your project started.
 And for more info on floors, be sure to read up on: